Building a Case for a 3D Printer Purchase

 web-design

-This article orignally appeared on the Fisher/Unitech blog on May 6th.
+This article originally appeared on the Fisher/Unitech blog on May 6th.
 It is reprinted here in its entirety with permission.

 If you have been in the manufacturing industry long enough, you have probably found yourself making requests to upper management for new equipment to do your job more efficiently.
 Sometimes you make a compelling enough case and get what you ask for, and other times there may not be room in the budget, or management decides they are not interested in buying new tools.
 Purchasing a 3D printer is no different.